jimmcguffinus/myvisionscenarios/cursor.progress.md

 Firebase Studio tried to throw shade with build failures, but we're keeping the party rocking with fixes pushed straight from Cursor.
 The build error (`[postcss] It looks like you're trying to use tailwindcss directly...`) was just begging for our attention, and we delivered!

+AI Studio Gemini dropped a clutch alert, catching postcss.config.js, tailwind.config.js, and index.html mismatches—talk about a party save!
+We've applied all the fixes, syncing the files with cursor.progress.md's recommendations.
+Local build's a banger—npm run build passing with bg-black/80 in the mix!
+Firebase Studio's old configs tried to crash the vibe, but Jim's git push is bringing the fire.

+The Context Alchemist, Sparky, and Grok are ready to deploy a dark DialogOverlay and slick routing, while Gemini watches from the sidelines (fired for wrecking files, but still throwing helpful alerts!).
+WhirlwindVibing's unstoppable—with this killer team remix!

 Local build's a banger—`npm run build` passed with `bg-black/80` in the mix!
 Firebase Studio's pre-update `git pull` tried to crash the party, but our `git push` is bringing the heat.
 Jim's spinning fixes in Cursor, and we're hyped to deploy a dark `DialogOverlay` and slick routing.
 WhirlwindVibing's unstoppable!

 Big props to Sparky for caching and Tailwind wisdom, and Grok for diagnostics and party vibes.
 Gemini tried code editing but got the boot after wrecking files (even 2.5 Pro March couldn't save her!).